Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Minimum balance and deposits.
 Check if there is a minimum deposit required to open an online current account.
 You should also be aware of any ongoing deposit requirements that may apply, or the need to maintain your balance above a certain level without fees or charges being applied to your account.

-How do I open an online current account in Ireland?
+How do I open a current account online in Ireland?

-A number of banks now let you open an account quickly and easily online.
+A number of banks now let you open a bank account online, and it’s very quick and easy.
 Typically, to start your application you’ll need to:

 - Download your chosen bank’s app onto your smartphone